Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 6. **Monitor Abuse Attempts:** Abuse monitoring SHOULD be implemented or used if available.

-7. **Revocate Access:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).
+7. **Revocate Access:** Access MUST be immediately revoked after it is no longer required (e.g., the user changes organizational role).

 8. **Automate:** Admin tasks SHOULD be automated when possible to replace direct human access.